cynotebo/KM-Ready-Lab/KM-Ready-Lab/workshops/Module 3.md

 ![](images/cachetrue.png)

+Once the indexer has run once with the cache enabled, incremental changes (such as adding a new skill) will not require the indexer to be reset in order to pick up the changes.
+During the next indexer run, the new changes will be automatically detected and only new work will be done.
+This saves time as well as money on the enrichment and normalized images cost.
+You will get to see this in action in module 4, where you will make incremental changes and get to see how much faster the indexer run completes.

 ## Editing the Skillset

 We are now going to explore how you can add some very powerful skills to your skillset through the Azure Portal Skillsets editor.
 This new capability provides a series of JSON templates that you can easily add and modify to suit your customers needs.
 For the purposes of today's lab, we will be working with the [Custom Entity Lookup skill](https://docs.microsoft.com/en-us/azure/search/cognitive-search-skill-custom-entity-lookup) to add a disease lookup skill to our index.